-The section below describes funds distributed to schools through major grants programs that are operated by the District, as well as the rules governing the use of these funds.
-Beginning with the 2016-17 school year, the District is implementing spending flexibility for Title I funds and those schools receiving School Intervention funds.
-This flexibility will essentially mean that the "supplement, not supplant" provisions for those funds will no longer apply.
-However, it is essential that the planned and actual use of those funds are explicitly tied to the school Needs Assessment and Comprehensive Plan, and that those resources also be "necessary, reasonable, and allocable".
-Further, the planned and actual usage of the funds must be described within the text fields of the Staffing Management System (SMS), which will constitute the federal budget addendum instead of the multi-page document in prior years.
-Finally, the requirements regarding the use of federal funds, such as competitive selection of vendors (i.e., grant quotation form) and time and effort documentation (i.e., the PD-EC attendance log, sign-in and sign-out sheets for PD/EC, and semi-annual certifications, etc.) and meal approval form, for example, still apply.
+The District will continue with spending flexibility in the 2017-18 school year for Title I funds and those schools receiving School Intervention funds.
+However, it is essential that the planned and actual use of those funds are explicitly tied to the school Needs Assessment and Schoolwide Plan, and that those resources also be "necessary, reasonable, and allocable".
+Further, the planned and actual usage of the funds must be described within the text fields of the Staffing Management System (SMS) which will constitute the federal Budget Addendum.
+Finally, the requirements regarding the use of federal funds, such as competitive selection of vendors (i.e., Grant Quotation Form) and time and effort documentation (i.e., the PD-EC Attendance Log, sign-in and sign-out sheets for PD/EC, and semi-annual certifications, etc.) and Meal Approval Form still apply.